JiaqiHe/Leetcode/Dynamic Programming/264-Ugly Number II/README.md

 ```
 dp[i] = min(dp[ptr2]*2, min(dp[ptr3]*3, dp[ptr5]*5))
 ```
 to get the number.
 After we find this value, we have to update the corresponding pointer.
+Why is that?
+Think of these three pointers as three competitors in a competition.
+And we going to pick the smallest one.
+They are standing at one base number.
+Every time they have to multiply their base with themselves, and we have to select the smallest one from the three of them.
+Once the winner is found and put into the array, we have to change the winner's base to a larger value, otherwise this winner would always win and have no point at all.
+By doing so, we can actually construct the array we want.